TheRealGeneParmesan/Fit-N-Run-Full-Stack-Fitness-Application/README.md

 ## Description

-Fit N Run is a fitness application that allows users to manually log workouts and daily food intake.
-Users can view their past activities to ensure they are maintaining their fitness goals in addition to timing a workout from directly within the application.
+Fit N Run is a fitness application designed to help you maintain your fitness goals.
+You can log your workouts directly within the app and view your past activities to ensure you’re staying on track.
+You can also time your workouts from directly within the app!
+If you do not know where to begin, you can also search a specific muscle group for some exercises to help you get started.

 ## Installation